Skip to main content

 We can help you with an assessment and possible blood test to see if you have had the disease before or have been infected.

-If you're pregnant and haven't had mono before, an infection in the first half of pregnancy can, in rare cases, lead to complications.
-This is especially true for the risk to fetal development.
+If you are pregnant and have not previously had slapped cheek syndrome, an infection in the first half of pregnancy can, in rare cases, lead to complications.
+This particularly applies to the risk to the foetus's development.

-Therefore, it is important that you contact us if you are pregnant and have been exposed.
+Therefore, it is important that you contact us if you are pregnant and have been exposed to infection.
 We can take a blood sample and assess the need for follow-up.

-There is no specific treatment for the virus itself - the body takes care of it.
-Treatment is therefore all about relieving the symptoms:
+There is no specific treatment for the virus itself – the body will clear it on its own.
+Therefore, treatment focuses on relieving the symptoms:

 For joint pain in adults, painkillers may be necessary.
 If you experience severe symptoms or have other medical conditions, we can help with an individual assessment.